lora-rs/lora-rs/README.md

 MIC can be checked and FRMPayload and JoinAccept can be decrypted.

-JoinRequest, JoinAccept and DataPayload packets can be constructed (without MAC commands).
+JoinRequest, JoinAccept and DataPayload packets can be constructed.

 ## Next steps